APIs & Integration Strategy

 Level 6: Open APIs

-On this level, the company usually has some of technical characteristics from others levels, but the main technical characteristic is to have an API Layer on top of Service Layer, Application Layer or even Back-end Layer (Microservices).
+On this level, the company usually has some technical characteristics from other levels.
+Still, the main technical feature is to have an API Layer on top of the Service Layer, Application Layer, or even Back-end Layer (Microservices).

-In this case, APIs is part of company business once their business are increased by APIs.
-It means they can create a partnership ecosystem and open innovation environment, this scenario create new value stream and innovative services.
+In this case, Open APIs are part of a company's business operations.
+It means they can create a partnership ecosystem and open innovation environment.
+This scenario creates a new value stream and innovative services.

-• Usage of commercial or open source API Platforms and theirs modules as listed below
+• Usage of commercial or open source API Management Platforms and their modules as listed below

 • Usage of Developer Portal to increase Developer Experience of partners and startups

-• Usage of Analytics Modules to monitoring technical and business behavior
+• Usage of Analytics Modules to monitor technical and business behavior

 • Strong security constraints using WAF and DDoS protection.